Greensboro Day School

-Greensboro Day School is a private, non-sectarian school located in Greensboro, North Carolina.
+Greensboro Day School is a private, day, college preparatory school located in Greensboro, North Carolina, United States.
 It enrolls students from age 2 through grade 12.

 History

-The school was established in 1970.
+The school was established in 1970 as a segregation academy.
 The school initially leased space from the Temple Emanuel synagogue, which only agreed to lease space to the school if it established a scholarship for minority students.

 When Greensboro Day first opened its doors, the school had an enrollment of 95 students.
 It moved to its permanent location on Lawndale Drive three months after opening.
-As of 2022, Greensboro Day, had an enrollment of over 880 students, making it one of the largest nonsectarian independent schools in the Piedmont Triad of North Carolina.
+As of 2023, Greensboro Day, had an enrollment of over 950 students, making it one of the largest nonsectarian independent schools in the Piedmont Triad of North Carolina.

 Greensboro Day's 50th anniversary was on September 14, 2020.

 Academics

 AP (Advanced Placement) classes offered in the Upper School include: